 All permanent cabling shall be mechanically numbered to provide system documentation.
 Apply wire and cable marking tape to designate wires and cables to identify media in coordination with system wiring diagrams.

-All wiring to include CAT-6 and Fiber Optic cables shall utilize hook and loop fasteners to eliminate the risk of over-tightening cable bundles and affecting the strength or rated performance of the cable.
+All wiring to include category-6 and Fiber Optic cables shall utilize hook and loop fasteners to eliminate the risk of over-tightening cable bundles and affecting the strength or rated performance of the cable.
 The use of tie wraps is not acceptable.

 Double-sided foam tape shall not be used to secure any equipment, terminal blocks, or accessory devices.
 All device mounting shall be of a permanent nature.